bcpeinhardt/schnauzerUI/narrative_docs/src/introduction.md

 ```

 This is the only code necessary to write in order to run the test in a live
 browser and generate a test report.
-You can place this code in a file called `yt.sui`
+You can place this code in a file called `myTest.sui`
-and run the test with `sui -f ./yt.sui`.
+and run the test with `sui -f ./myTest.sui`.
 It will launch chrome, perform
 the search, and produce an html test report as well as json output.

 This works